How to Grow Chives Indoors

 Grow Chives Indoors Even During Winter: Extend your harvest by keeping the Temperatures Cool

-Chives is known as a “cool weather crop.”
-Therefore you can grow chives indoors even during the winter.
-If it senses warming temperatures it will “bolt” – send up flowers and become bitter in the process.
+Chives are known as a “cool weather crop.”
+Therefore, you can grow chives indoors even during the winter.
+If it senses warming temperatures, it will “bolt” – send up flowers and become bitter in the process.
 Where you plant them can have some effect on the temperature – lower positions on a growing rack and ceramic planters tend to run cooler.
 It’s best to avoid windows that get really hot (like bay windows).

 Water and Humidity